I have not long returned from a two week holiday to Parga in Greece.

 OK – what is my favourite photo?

-This one.
-This is a photo of Panagia Chapel on Panagia Island.
+is a photo of Panagia Chapel on Panagia Island.
 Now I know this post is titled “19 Inspiring Parga Photos Taken With My Olympus OM-D EM5 Mk 2” but I want to focus (pun not intended) on one photo.
 I will get back to the other photos in my blog next week.

 Where is Panagia Chapel?